deronnax/pytest-retry/README.md

 pytest-retry is a plugin for Pytest which adds the ability to retry flaky tests, thereby improving the consistency of the test suite results.

+## Why this fork?

+We want to use pytest-retry but also keep the previous behavior of our pytest_retry shell script, which was relaunching a test run with ` --exitfirst --last-failed` in case of failed tests.
+Which means that all failed tests got retried, and that retry opportunity stops as soon as a retried test fails.
+Out of the box, pytest-retry would not keep track failed retried tests and all tests would be retried as many times as the `--retries` option specifies, which that e.g. for `--retries 1` means potentially our 33k+ test suite would issue 33k retries, meaning 66k tests execution.
+Hence this fork to reimplement our previous behavior.
+This is implemented in this fork with an internal failed retry counter and a `--max-failed-retries` option to control the number of allowed failed retries, set to 1 in GIM to emulate this behavior.
+In the case where pytest-xdist is used, the counter is *per-process*.
+That is a compromise we decided to make, because having a global counter seemed technically too complicated.
+Upstream was contacted to integrate this behavior and did not seem interested.

 ## Requirements

 pytest-retry is designed for the latest versions of Python and Pytest.
 Python 3.9+